Colorado River Compact: Over-use, climate change, and other issues

-Since the development of the Colorado River Compact, California has been using the surplus water that has been left over from other states.
-With increasing population growth in the Southwest there is concern that this surplus soon will not exist for California's use.
-In 2001, Secretary of the Interior Bruce Babbitt signed an interim agreement, determining how water surplus from the Colorado River will be allocated between the states, and creating a 15-year period to allow California time to put conservation methods in place to reduce the state's water usage and dependence on Colorado River water.
+Since the development of the Colorado River Compact, California (and Arizona) have been using the surplus water that has been left over from other states.
+With increasing population growth in the Southwest, there was concern that this surplus will soon not exist for California to use.
+In 2001, Secretary of the Interior Bruce Babbitt signed an interim agreement determining how water surplus from the Colorado River would be allocated between the states and creating a 15-year period to allow California time to put conservation methods in place to reduce the state's water usage and dependence on Colorado River water.